github/opensource.guide/activities/citable-code/index.md

 By default, Zenodo takes an archive of your GitHub repository each time you create a new [Release](https://help.github.com/articles/creating-releases) so let's go ahead and create one to test things out.

-Head back to the main repository view and click on the 'releases' header item.
+Head back to the main repository view and click on the **releases** header item.

 ![repo](repo-view.png)

-Unless you've created releases for this repository before then you will be asked to 'Create a new release'.
+Unless you've created releases for this repository before then you will be asked to **Create a new release**.
 Go ahead and click this button and fill in the new release form.

 ![create-release](create-release.png)

-If this is the first release of your code then you should probably give it a version number of ```1.0```.
-Fill in any release notes and click the 'Publish release' button.
+If this is the first release of your code then you should probably give it a version number of `1.0`.
+Fill in any release notes and click the **Publish release** button.

 ![first-release](first-release.png)

 Provided everything has gone swimmingly thus far then the creation of this new release should have triggered Zenodo into archiving our repository.
-Let's head back over to Zenodo to see what's waiting for us...
+Let's head back over to Zenodo to see what's waiting for us.

 <a id="finishing" title="Minting a DOI" class="toc-item"></a>